Abel1802/notebooks/journal/ReflectionListening.md

 ---

-I knew the truth that one perpon must pay much more effort if he want a success in something.
+I knew the truth that one person must pay much more effort if he want a success in something.
 But it's so hard to do a thing that you didn't like it.
-I concluded some reasones I couldn't do it.
+I concluded some reasons I couldn't do it.

 - Not study in proper time. (like, I was tired)